ambiSA1166/customer-segmentation-dashboard/README.md

 To make the web app run lightning-fast on the free cloud tier, I separated the heavy machine learning logic from the app UI.

-* `Untitled.ipynb`: This is where all the heavy lifting, data cleaning, and scikit-learn model training happens.
+* `Untitled.ipynb`: The "kitchen."
+This is where all the heavy lifting, data cleaning, and scikit-learn model training happens.
 * `Online Retail.csv`: The original raw dataset (541k rows).
-* `app.py`: The interactive Streamlit dashboard code using Plotly for the visualizations.
+* `app.py`: The "showroom."
+The interactive Streamlit dashboard code using Plotly for the visualizations.
-* `requirements.txt`: list of Python libraries needed to run the app online.
+* `requirements.txt`: The grocery list of Python libraries needed to run the app online.
-* `.streamlit/`: Contains the `config.toml` file to give the app a custom, warm pastel UI theme instead of the default Streamlit look.
+* `.streamlit/`: Contains the `config.toml` file to give the app a custom, warm pastel UI theme instead of the default Streamlit look. someone clicks the link.
-* `pca_data.csv` & `inertia_data.csv`: Lightweight data exports from the Jupyter notebook so the web app doesn't have to recalculate the ML math every time someone clicks the link.